run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

 ### Setup

-*  Login to the Projects area of the Run:AI Administration user interface at [https://app.run.ai/projects](https://app.run.ai/projects){target=_blank}
+*  Login to the Projects area of the Run:AI user interface.
-*   Add a Project named "team-a"
+*   Add a Project named "team-a".
-*   Allocate 2 GPUs to the Project
+*   Allocate 2 GPUs to the Project.

 ### Run Workload